-It's a matter of opposites attracting. |
+It's a matter of opposites attracting.

-could be more true about interior decorating colors.
-Using opposite colors (also known as complementary
+We’ve always heard that opposites attract, and nothing could be more true about interior decorating colors.
+Using opposite colors (also known as complementary colors) adds energy to a room, yet at the same time, makes us feel comfortable and calm.

 You can decorate without thinking about complementary colors, and the result will be just fine, but adding a small touch of complementary colors to a neutral scheme will add passion and interest.
 You can start with interior elements that don’t require a huge risk: one painted wall, sofa pillows, throws, flower arrangements, upholstered chair pads.
 Then ratchet up your color scheme with larger items like upholstery fabrics, rugs and window fashions.